async-library/react-async/README.md

 Action dispatcher to take full control over action dispatching by wrapping the internal dispatcher.
 It receives the original action, the internal dispatcher and all component props (or options).
 You probably want to invoke the internal dispatcher at some point.

+> This is a power feature similar to the [state reducer pattern].
+It allows you to control state changes by
+> intercepting actions before they are dispatched, to dispatch additional actions, possibly later in time.

 #### `defer`